 State and federal laws dictate who has the authority to make health care decisions for someone else if they become unable to do so themselves.
 The majority of these laws apply to, and often favor, couples who are legally married.
 However, there are several estate planning tools that can be used to bestow the authority to make medical decisions, on behalf of a same-sex partner.
 These tools are called advanced directives.

-If you have questions regarding LGBT estate planning needs, please contact the experienced lawyers at the Schomer Law Group either online or by calling us at (310) 337-7696.
+If you have questions regarding LGBTQ estate planning needs, please contact the experienced lawyers at the Schomer Law Group either online or by calling us at (310) 337-7696.

 #estateplanning, #schomerlawgroup, #LGBTestateplanning